-How to Select a Sales Enablement Solution Your Teams Will Love
+How to Pick a Sales Enablement Solution for Your Team

 First, don’t just walk a mile in your stakeholder’s shoes – prepare to run a marathon.
 You’ll need a deep understanding of how primary users work, including their challenges and needs.
 Second, look for technology that supports your enablement program not just today, but well into the future.
 Here are a few best practices to get started.